Esri/calcite-app-components/src/components/calcite-action-bar/usage/basic.md

 #### With grouping

-Renders a group of `calcite-action`'s contained in a `calcite-action-group`.
+Renders a group of `calcite-action`s contained in a `calcite-action-group`.
 Actions in a group are visually separated from other groups or actions irn the bar.

 ```html
 <calcite-action-bar>